A statistical physics and dynamical systems perspective on geophysical extreme events: Applications of dynamical indicators to geophysical data

 \subsection{Co-recurrence statistics for spatially compounding weather extremes}

 Understanding the drivers and dynamics of weather extremes is facilitated by a multivariate analysis framework.
 Indeed, different weather extremes are often associated to common physical drivers (for example a cyclone causing both strong winds and heavy rain), and even geographically remote extremes can be physically connected \cite[e.g.][]{messori2016cold} -- so-called spatially compounding extremes.
 Even extreme events that relate to a single impact variable benefit from a multivariate analysis.
-They can be associated with multiple drivers (e.g. a heatwave may be driven by both the atmospheric circulation and soil moisture characteristics \cite{fischer2007soil}) or require investigating the impact variable and a possible driving variable jointly.
-In all these cases, a multivariate analysis framework is advantageous.
+They can be associated with multiple drivers (e.g. a heatwave may be driven by both the atmospheric circulation and soil moisture characteristics \cite{fischer2007soil}), or require investigating the impact variable and a possible driving variable jointly.

 Here, we consider both a monovariate extreme and the case of spatially compounding extremes.
 Such extremes can pose a greater threat to human societies than single, isolated extremes, as their effects may exacerbate each other and lead to correlated losses \cite[e.g.][]{mills_insurance_2005, kornhuber2020amplified}.
-We specifically illustrate the application of multivariate dynamical systems indicators to first study drivers of cold spells in North America and next their co-occurrence with cold spells in North America and wet or windy extremes in Europe -- sets of extreme weather events which have been highlighted in the literature as being spatially compounding \cite{messori2016cold, leeding2023pan,messori2023systematic,riboldi2023multiple}.
+We specifically illustrate the application of multivariate dynamical systems indicators to first study drivers of cold spells in North America and next their co-occurrence with cold spells in North America and wet or windy extremes in Europe -- sets of extreme weather events which have been highlighted in the literature as being spatially compounding \cite{messori2016cold, leeding2023pan,leeding2023modulation,messori2023systematic,riboldi2023multiple}.

-We implement here the previously discussed esitmation of $d$, $\theta$ and $\alpha$ in a bivariate context (Sect. \ref{sec:IIC}).
-We illustrate in Fig. \ref{N_Am_scatter}b these indicators computed for SLP and 2-meter temperature (t2m) over North America.
+We implement here the previously discussed estimation of $d$, $\theta$ and $\alpha$ in a bivariate context (Sect. \ref{sec:IIC}).
+We illustrate in Fig. \ref{N_Am_scatter} these indicators computed for SLP and 2-meter temperature (t2m) over North America.
 The atmospheric configurations with a high co-recurrence ratio $\alpha$ between SLP and t2m tend to be those with relatively low $d$ and $\theta$.
 When a given pair of SLP and t2m patterns recurs, it thus tends to coincide with low-dimensional and persistent configurations.